carson-texly/personalblog/posts/markdown-blog.md

 # markdown blog

 This website is made with the easiest way to freely host a blog I could think of - it took me maybe 20 minutes to set up.
-It's a github pages site, rendering from the /docs folder of a repo containing all of the post markdown folder and a single bash file to build/deploy the site.
+It's a github pages site, rendering from the /docs folder of a repo containing all of the post markdown and a single bash file to build/deploy the site.
 Attaching the bash script below in case someone wants to use it.
 First create the following folder structure:

 docs
 --CNAME
 posts
 --post1.md